The Cost Cutter Guide to AWS Savings Plans

 Tilting in favour of EC2 instance savings plan

-EC2 instance savings plan offers 7-12% more discounts as compared to the more flexible compute savings plan.
+The EC2 instance savings plan offers 7-12% more discounts as compared to the more flexible compute savings plan.
 They are however restricted to a particular instance family and region for which you bought the plan.
-To give you an idea, on an m6g.large instance, compute savings plan will give you a 26% discount over the on demand price but EC2 instance savings plan will give you roughly 38% discount on the same.
+To give you an idea, on an m6g.large instance, the compute savings plan will give you a 26% discount over the on-demand price but the EC2 instance savings plan will give you roughly a 38% discount on the same.

-EC2 instance savings plan are not tied to a particular instance.
-They are tied to an instance family(m6, c7g and so on) and region.
-As long as you have enough instances of the family running, you will continue to get discounts.
+EC2 instance savings plan is not tied to a particular instance.
+It is tied to an instance family(m6, c7g and so on) and region.
+As long as you have enough instances of the family running in the region, you will continue to get discounts.

 If you can keep your instances confined to a few select instance families, it will become very easy to go with this plan instead of the compute savings plan.
-You’ll be able to upgrade your fleet to latest hardware in a more predictable way and you’ll also be able to
+You’ll be able to upgrade your fleet to the latest hardware in a more predictable way and you’ll also be able to get better discounts.

 Some Tips